 Record sellers “tricks”

-Each inner sleeve in the Cheet sheet can be viewed individually in the guide below.
+Each inner sleeve in the Cheat sheet can be viewed individually in the guide below.

 Chronology of Blue Note inner sleeves

 Prior to 1962, Blue Note inner sleeves were a simple plain white, now yellowed with age.
-I have only a few originals in the 1500 series and so could not say with any confidence how early “original” plain inner sleeves can be identified.
+I have only a few originals in the 1500 series, and none with an original inner sleeve.

 Within this broad structure – no mention of year, and the years 25-26-27, there are nine variations which Fred Cohen has identified in his Guide to Blue Note First Pressings.
 Most interesting, Fred asserts different inner sleeves were linked to the release of specific catalogue numbers.
 How this worked in practice is intruiging.
 We know stocks of labels and covers were used for many years after printing, until stock ran out and more needed to be printed.
 Hence labels and covers are “lagging indicators” of provenance

 The inner sleeve is a generic consumable item, designed to promote the latest releases.
 It isn’t tied to any particular title, so it could be used for any pressing, and is therefore potentially a leading indicator.
 The business rationale is to use the most recently printed inner sleeve to promote the most recent releases, as the record sails out the factory gate.
 It is, I think, a more accurate date-stamp of manufacture than labels or covers (used with caution, as may be different due to unknown circumstances.)

 An original pressing should have a matching inner sleeve.
 If not, that record may have been pressed much later than the labels or jacket indicate.